 Thousands of dogs are prisoners of incompetence, negligence and abuse; living and dying in filth and agony.

 Sadly, thousands of illegal shelters exist across Romania, and the sole authority enforced to control them, the National Veterinary Authority, ANSVSA, allows them to continue operating.

-Together we can demand ANSVSA to:
+Together we are stronger to demand ANSVSA to:

-1. control all the shelters (funded publicly and privately)
+Monitor all the shelters (funded publicly and privately)

-2. ensure each shelter meets all the conditions for a minimal EU standard, as required by law
+Inspect each shelter meets all the conditions for a minimal EU standard, as required by law

-3. shut down immediately all the shelters who previously have been fined and who presently don’t have a legal shelter, as requested by the law
+Close immediately all the shelters who previously have been fined and who presently don’t have a legal shelter, as requested by the law

 Please, speak up today for your voiceless friends!

-Will you take the next step?
+Will you take the next steps?